mariuswilms/hoi/README.md

 Atelier Disko isn't primarly an infrastructure company, so we don't like to afford maintaining too ambitious solutions.
-Resources freed from deliberately choosing a more classic shared hosting architechture are re-invested into providing a stable, secure and performant hosting environment with good resource utilization.
+Resources freed from deliberately choosing a more classic shared hosting architecture are re-invested into providing a stable, secure and performant hosting environment with good resource utilization.